 This contact information also appears on the Campus Resource List at the end of this module and in the downloadable Campus Resource List PDF for the entire course.
 We strongly encourage GSIs to browse these websites so that they have some familiarity with the resources before a student comes to them needing a referral.
-Other important resource centers are also listed on the Campus Resources (https://bcourses.berkeley.edu/courses/1525797/pages/module-5-campus-resources-page-34-of-35?module_item_id=16807322) page at the end of this module.
+Other important resource centers are also listed on the Campus Resources page at the end of this module.
 They include the following:

-Student Advocate's Office (https://advocate.berkeley.edu/) (SAO) 510-642-6912 help@berkeleysao.org (mailto:help@berkeleysao.org)
+Student Advocate's Office (SAO)

+510-642-6912 help@berkeleysao.org

-Provides confidential, student-to-student casework services for undergraduate and graduate student survivors and those who have caused harm; helps survivors understand available resources and options.
+Provides confidential\, student-to-student casework services for undergraduate and graduate student survivors and those who have caused harm; helps survivors understand available resources and options.